FaFre/WebLibre/README.md

 A core mission of WebLibre is to shield users from third-party surveillance—whether by ISPs, tracking companies, or other entities seeking to monitor or collect data on your browsing habits.
 WebLibre achieves this through a suite of optional privacy features, including:

 - [**Web Engine Hardening:**](https://docs.weblibre.eu/Privacy--and--Security#hardening--advanced-controls) Strengthens the browser’s core to resist tracking and fingerprinting techniques.
+Reduce attack vectors and enforce highest security standards when contacting remote services.
+- **DNS over HTTPS:** Enables you to choose a secure way of resolving domain names with a provider of your choice (Quad9 is used by default)
-- [**Cookie Isolation:**](https://docs.weblibre.eu/Tabs/Containers/Features/Container-Cookie-Contexts) Ensures cookies are separated by container or context, preventing cross-site tracking.
+- [**Cookie Isolation:**](https://docs.weblibre.eu/Tabs/Containers/Features/Container-Cookie-Contexts) Ensures cookies are separated by container or tab, preventing cross-site tracking by design.
 - [**Content Blocking:**](https://docs.weblibre.eu/Privacy--and--Security#content-blocking) Blocks ads, trackers, and other unwanted content by default.
 - [**Tor Proxying:**](https://docs.weblibre.eu/Tabs/Containers/Features/Tor-Proxy) Allows you to selectively route browsing traffic through the Tor network for enhanced anonymity.
 - [**Local Search Engine:**](https://docs.weblibre.eu/Personal-Local-Search-Engine) whenever possible, your device handles search and retrieval, minimizing the need to contact remote services.